Launching Navisworks Files in Prospect

 3. Navigate to the IrisVR tab on the Ribbon > click View in VR

 4. Use the Viewpoints tab of the Prospect selection tree to choose the specific viewpoints and camera positions you wish to export

 6. Click "Start Processing" and Prospect will automatically collect, export, and optimize your file's geometry

-6. After processing, your file will be ready to enjoy in VR!
+7. After processing, your file will be ready to enjoy in VR!
 For Prospect Basic users the experience will immediately load, and for Prospect Pro, Pro Plus and Team users, the experience will open in the Prospect Library.

 Materials and Textures

 Textures are not supported.
 Instead, textured faces are assigned color values.

 Objects with multiple materials from Revit will get split into unique building elements when they’re imported into Navisworks.

 - Example: If a wall in Revit (single building element) has a different color on each side, it will get imported to Navisworks, and then Prospect, as two elements.

 - This means in Prospect, both sides of the wall will be individually selectable and appear to be unique, independent objects.

 The plugin will automatically use the top-level of the “Selection Tree” hierarchy and map those to the Prospect concept of Layers.
 Layers in VR are based on the element's placement in the selection tree in Navisworks.
 Geometry not marked as being on a layer will be put on the default layer.